 Section 3 – Trustees shall be elected at the annual meeting for three-year terms beginning in January.

-Section 4 – Eligibility : any person over the age of 18, except paid employees of the library, who is a resident in the town of Lodi, or an adjacent town, is eligible to hold the office of Trustee.
+Section 4 – Eligibility : any person over the age of 18, except paid employees of the library, who is a resident in the town of Lodi or lives within 25 miles of Lodi, is eligible to hold the office of Trustee.
 A person should be sincerely interested in the welfare of the library.

 Section 5 – Should a vacancy occur during the term of a Trustee, by resignation or other reason, the Trustees shall appoint an eligible person to fill the unexpired term as soon as the following meeting of the board.